NAND Flash Memory Roadmap

 Fully-Depleted SOI technology has risen as an alternative technology for non-high performance applications, particularly where value-added features such as high-performance analog, RF, and embedded NVM are more important than cost and density.
 28 nm class FD-SOI has hit the market and we expect to see more innovative designs on a 22FDX technology platform from Globalfoundries.

-ChipSelect provides our extensive technical findings and insights through three, cost-effective subscription services.
+TechInsights provides our extensive technical findings and insights through five, cost-effective subscription services.
 Each gives you access to our full competitive analysis and will help guide your strategic decisions in a specific area:

 Understand all aspects of the process advancements driving Moore's Law cost scaling.
 Make the right next-node technology choices.